playgroundtech/terraform-aws-nwk/README.md

 **NAT Gateway**

 - `enable_nat_gateway` | (Optional) - Bool
-  Should be true if you want to provision NAT Gateways for each of your public subnets.
+  Should be true if you want to provision NAT Gateways for each of your chosen availability zones.
   _Default: false_

 - `nat_route_table` | (Optional) - Bool
-  Should be true if you want to provision route table for NAT Gateways for each of your private subnets.
+  Should be true if you want to provision route table for NAT Gateways for each of your chosen availability zones.
-  _Default: false_
+  _Default: true_
 ### Subnet Sizing

 You can decide your subnet size in three different ways or in a combination of them all.